Human rights in Mongolia: Basic rights

+In Mongolia, basic human rights are constitutionally guaranteed, with the country being a signatory to various international treaties.
+The 1992 Constitution ensures freedom of speech, assembly, and religion, as well as the right to a fair trial and the protection from discrimination.
+However, challenges remain in practice, particularly regarding the treatment of minorities and issues related to press freedom.
+Mongolia has made strides in strengthening its human rights framework through cooperation with international bodies, including the European Union.
+In recent developments, the 23rd meeting of the Mongolia–EU Joint Committee, held on 4 April 2025, emphasized the importance of human rights dialogue, which includes monitoring and improving these rights as part of broader developmental goals.

-While there is freedom of speech and of the press, “insulting” is a crime, and the government attempts to pressure and silence the news media in various ways.
+While there is freedom of speech and of the press, "insulting" is a crime, and the government attempts to pressure and silence the news media in various ways.
 Although censorship is illegal, many journalists engage in self-censorship out of fear of reprisal by the government or by their employers.
 Although Mongolian law guarantees a right to privacy, the government often intrudes into the privacy of its opponents, journalists, and others, by tapping phones and breaking into e-mail accounts.

-In 2009, most of the television stations in Ulaanbaatar signed an “agreement” with the Media Office of the General Policy Authority in which they effectively submitted to a degree of government oversight over their content in return for “protection.”
+In 2009, most of the television stations in Ulaanbaatar signed an "agreement" with the Media Office of the General Policy Authority in which they effectively submitted to a degree of government oversight over their content in return for "protection".
 Newspapers have been fined for defamation of the government, and libel charges against and tax investigations of the news media are common.
 In libel cases, the burden of proof is on the defendant.
 Many journalists are corrupt, moreover, and will invent news stories in exchange for a payment.

 Although the government does not restrict Internet access, it does monitor certain persons' e-mails.
 Academic freedom and cultural freedom are respected, as are the freedom of assembly and association.
 Mongolians are free to move within the country, travel abroad, move abroad and move back from abroad.
 Foreigners living in Mongolia must obtain exit visas in order to leave the country.
 Elections are relatively free and fair.
 There are 17 registered political parties, which are able to conduct their activities freely.